Registration

 When and where can I get my student ID card?

-I have lost my card, or it has been stolen, or it is damaged (creased, torn, etc.).
+I lost my card, or it was stolen, or it’s damaged (creased, has holes, etc.).
 What should I do?

-You can request a replacement (for a fee) via the CMSWEB app from your ENT (click the “Student ID” tab).
+You can request a replacement (for a fee) through the CMSWEB app via your ENT (click the “Student ID” tab).
 However, if the card is defective (inactive, not working, etc.), you must visit your registrar’s office: it may be a manufacturing defect.
 In that case, it will be replaced free of charge.

-The Scol’Pass is an A4-sized document containing three enrollment certificates and a receipt for tuition fees.
-The Scol’Pass is issued upon completion of your enrollment, upon request to your academic office.
+The Scol’Pass is an A4-sized document containing three enrollment certificates and the receipt for tuition and registration fees.
+The Scol’Pass is issued upon completion of your enrollment, upon request to your registrar’s office.

-The Scol’Pass isn’t the only way to obtain a proof of enrollment.
-If you are officially enrolled, you can access it through your online account (ENT) (under the “My File” tab – “Enrollment” section).
+The Scol’Pass isn’t the only way to obtain a certificate of enrollment.
+If you are properly enrolled, you can access it through your online account (ENT) (under the “My File” tab – “Enrollment” section).

 How can I obtain my enrollment certificate?

-If you registered online: once you have submitted your supporting documents via the “PJ web” application and the UFR STAPS registration office has approved them, you will be able to download your enrollment certificate from your digital workspace (click on “My File” – “Registration” section).
+If you registered online: once you have submitted your supporting documents via the “PJ web” application and the UFR STAPS registration office has approved them, you will be able to download your enrollment certificate from your digital workspace (click the “My File” tab – “Registration” section).

-If you registered directly with the registration office: it will be provided to you at the end of your registration or will be available online shortly.
+If you registered directly with the registration office: it will be given to you at the end of the registration process or will be available online shortly.

 How do I activate my UM IT account (ENT)?